mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

     Caddy won't be able to verify the SSL certificate when running on a non-standard port, so make sure you already have a reverse proxy that handles SSL.

-1. Make the following changes to your `.env` file to run the Mathesar service in the localhost on a non standard http port
+1. Make the following changes to your `.env` file to run the Mathesar service on a non-standard HTTP port

     ```diff
             ALLOWED_HOSTS='https://<your_domain_name>, .localhost, 127.0.0.1'